konome/chkdpi/README.md

 - Windows version of the host.

 ## How to use:
-- Double click on `"chkdpictx.exe"` to retrieve and copy DPI related data to clipboard.
+- Double click on `"chkdpi.exe"` to retrieve and copy DPI related data to clipboard.
 Data is encoded to a base64 string hash.
-- Run `"chkdpictx --decode HASH"` from a command prompt to read the data.
+- Run `"chkdpi --decode HASH"` from a command prompt to read the data.
-- Running `"chkdpictx"` from a command prompt without passing any arguments will retrieve and copy DPI related data to clipboard, and will also display both the raw and encoded data immediately simultaneously.
+- Running `"chkdpi"` from a command prompt without passing any arguments will retrieve and copy DPI related data to clipboard, and will also display both the raw and encoded data immediately simultaneously.
-- Note that you can convert any string data to and from base64, including from a file, using the appropiate command-line option.
+- Note that you can convert any string data to and from base64, including from file, using the appropiate command-line option.

 ## Command line options:
 `-d`, `--decode HASH`<br />